Francesco-Nasoni/DFT-Helium-Atom/README.md

 - `V_c` (correlation, if enabled)
 - `V_eff` (final effective potential)

-Note: tall the results are given in Atomic Units.
+Note: all the results are given in Atomic Units.

 ---

 ## Background Theory

 >NOTE:\
->throughout the rest of the document Atomic Units will be employed.
+>throughout the rest of this document **Atomic Units** are used.

 ### DFT Kohn-Sham equation

-When a system is studied using DFT, one introduces a fictitious system of non-interacting electrons that reproduces the exact interacting density.
-This system is governed by the Kohn–Sham (KS) equation which reads:
+When a system is studied using DFT, one introduces a fictitious system of non-interacting electrons that reproduces the exact interacting density and by the Hohenberg–Kohn theorems, this density uniquely determines the ground-state properties.
+The fictitious non-interacting system is governed by the Kohn–Sham (KS) equation which reads:

 $$
 \left[-\frac{1}{2}\nabla^2 + V_\mathrm{eff}(\mathbf{r})\right]\phi_i(\mathbf{r}) = \varepsilon_i \phi_i(\mathbf{r}),